Ajitverma650/Frontend-assignment/team/README.md

 npm run dev

-The app will be available at: http://localhost:5173
+The app will be available at: frontend-assignment-rho-wheat.vercel.app

 📂 Project Structure
 ├── public/               # Static assets (images, icons, etc.)